RaeXp917/NoFramework_Store/README.md

     ```bash
     docker-compose up --build -d
     ```
-    *   This command orchestrates the build and startup process.
-It builds the PHP/Apache image using the `Dockerfile` and starts the web server and database containers.
-    *   The first time you run this, Docker might need to download the base images, which could take a few minutes.
-    *   The `-d` flag runs the containers in the background, freeing up your terminal.

 ### Accessing the Application

 *   Once the containers are successfully running (the `docker-compose up` command completes), open your web browser and navigate to: